tomvanbraeckel/yamcs.github.com/docs/api/REST_API.md

     </tr>
 </table>

 Many HTTP clients (including Java's `HttpsUrlConnection`) are not able to send request bodies over GET.
-Therefore the Yamcs REST API also accepts sending all GET requests as POST instead.
+Therefore whenever an operation documents a GET request body, it will accept both GET and POST requests.

 Yamcs does not currently distinguish between POST, PUT or PATCH.
 Send only POST for modifications.